Simulation-Based Prior Knowledge Elicitation for Parametric Bayesian Models: Competing interests:

 \subsubsection{Case Study 3: GLMs --- Poisson model}

-For the learning algorithm, we standardize (z-transform) the continuous predictor to improve learning and we set the algorithm parameters as follows: $B=2^8, E=600$, $S_E=300$, $S_M=150$, and an exponential learning rate schedule that decays every $7$ steps with a base of $0.95$, an initial learning rate $\phi^0=0.1$, and $\phi^{\min}=10^{-4}$.
+For the learning algorithm, we standardize (z-transform) the continuous predictor to improve learning and we set the algorithm parameters as follows: $B=2^8, E=600$, $S=300$, and an exponential learning rate schedule that decays every $5$ steps with a base of $0.90$, an initial learning rate $\phi^0=0.1$, and $\phi^{\min}=10^{-3}$.
+To instantiate the optimization process the hyperparameter $\lambda$ are randomly initialized: $\mu_k \sim \text{Uniform}(0,1)$ and $\log \sigma_k \sim \text{Uniform}(-2, -3)$.
+In total the learning algorithm need 40.03 minutes to finish.
 The convergence diagnostics inspection shows successful convergence.
 Figure \ref{fig:conv-diag-pois} depicts the convergence diagnostics of the optimization results.